se-edu/se-book/codeQuality/commentMinimally/basic/writeToReader/example-java.md

-![][Bad] %%Reason: this comment will only make sense to the person who wrote it%%
+{{bad}} %%Reason: this comment will only make sense to the person who wrote it%%
 ```java
 // a quick trim function used to fix bug I detected overnight
 void trimInput(){